 This program helps offenders examine their attitudes, beliefs and thinking patterns.
 This program is endorsed by the National Institute of Corrections and is offered at several prisons and is facilitated by institutional staff.
-The following districts are utilizing or have scheduled pilot programs:
+All supervision districts offer this program in the community and it is facilitated by Probation and Parole staff.